cabal-club/cable/wire.md

 - ℓ = 2<sup>252</sup> + 27742317777372353535851937790883648493
 - *d* = -121655 / 121666 ∈ **F**<sub>q</sub>
 - *B* is the unique point (*x*,4/5) ∈ *E* for which *x* is positive

+Henceforth, consider use of the function **`verify(P)`**, which returns true or false, to refer the result of verifying the Ed25519 signature of a post, P, against its contents.
+This is done by checking `P.signature` against all fields in P following (but not including) the `signature` field.
+The fields that a post may contain are described in the next section.

 ## 5. Data Model